DanyAdhiPrabowo/Simple-Inventori-RestApi-Golang-And-Docker/README.md

 ## Try This API on Docker
 - Download and install Docker for [windows]('https://docs.docker.com/docker-for-windows/install/'), and this for [Mac]('https://docs.docker.com/docker-for-mac/install/')
 - Reference install docker click [here]('https://runnable.com/docker/getting-started/')
-- After install D0ker, just copy this code "COde-code" on your terminal and press enter
+- After install Doker, just copy this code "docker run -p 4149:60 danyadhi/tugas-golang-course-app:0.0.1" on your terminal and press enter
-- Open your Postman and try this endpoint
+- Open your Postman and try this endpoint "localhost:4149/api/product"

 ## Built With